3 Mai: Legacy

-Psy continued to perform "Champion" again and again throughout his career.
-At Park Geun-hye's 2013 Presidential Inauguration for a televised performance in front of the National Assembly he wore a black tuxedo with a bow tie and sunglasses and opened with "Champion", followed by "Gangnam Style".
+Psy continued to perform "챔피언" again and again throughout his career.
+At Park Geun-hye's 2013 Presidential Inauguration for a televised performance in front of the National Assembly he wore a black tuxedo with a bow tie and sunglasses and opened with "챔피언", followed by "Gangnam Style".
 In June 2014, he performed the song again, among eight, at a Seoul street concert of nearly 30,000, during celebrations for the 2014 FIFA World Cup, when Korea tied Russia in the first round.
 He said, "The impassioned cheering of citizens inspired me to write 'Champion.'
 It's also a song that helped me continue my music career, which would have ended after a short run [if it weren't for 'Champion'].
 So even though 'Gangnam Style' was such a success, it can't be as dear to me as 'Champion,'" he said.'
 He expressed his fondness for the song, saying it would always "hold a special place" in his heart, and recounted that ten years later he was putting a lot of effort into making his music that successful again.

 A different complaint

-Although its title track "Champion" was received well by Korean soccer fans, a different complaint was raised for this album, by expat English teachers.
-At the time of its release and later with a new audience created by 2012's "Gangnam Style", English speaking fans were offended by the repeated use of the word "ni-ga" or ("you" in Korean), in the lyrics ("you are the champion"), which they heard as the N-word.
+Although its title track "챔피언" was received well by Korean soccer fans, a different complaint was raised for this album, by expat English teachers.
+At the time of its release and later with a new audience created by 2012's "Gangnam Style", English speaking fans were offended by the repeated use of the word "니가" or ("you" in Korean [pronounced ni-ga]), in the lyrics ("챔피언 소리 지르는 니가"), which they heard as the N-word.
 After clarification, many thought it an appropriate jab at convention, as Psy had studied in America and spoke English.